 This scheme applies to treatment both within and outside the EEA.

 If you are entitled to such treatment, the cost of both your treatment and your travel expenses will be covered by your regional health trust.
 Treatment abroad under this scheme is also covered by Norwegian rules on patient injury compensation in the event of errors or failures in the provision of healthcare.
+In general, expenses for experimental or trial treatment are not covered.

 It is recommended that you apply for approval before accepting an offer of treatment from abroad; otherwise, you will have to travel at your own expense and risk.
 Planned treatment abroad is generally not covered by ordinary travel insurance.